Adelbert Schulz

 Adelbert Schulz (20 December 1903 – 28 January 1944) was a German officer of the police and the Wehrmacht, at last general and division commander in the Panzertruppe during World War II.
 He was one of only 27 recipients of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds of Nazi Germany.

 Life

 Adelbert (sometimes written Adalbert) Schulz was born on 20 December 1903 in Berlin; he began his career in the police.
 In 1935 Schulz transferred from the Police to the German Army.
 Schulz's unit took part in the occupations of Austria and the Sudetenland.
 He participated in the Battle of France serving under General Erwin Rommel.
-On the 29 September 1940 he received the Knight's Cross of the Iron Cross.
+On 29 September 1940 he received the Knight's Cross of the Iron Cross.
 He was awarded the Oak Leaves to his Knights Cross on 31 December 1941.
 On 6 August 1943 he received the Swords to his Knight's Cross and was promoted to Colonel.
 On 9 January 1944, he received Diamonds to his knights Cross, was promoted to Generalmajor and made commander of the 7th Panzer Division.